tytydraco/yessleep/out/Bottle_Caps.md

 "Seventy"

 I was pushed against a corner.
 How was I expected to keep a straight face with the pale mask of death staring literally right at me?
 His next turn would've almost certainly been my last if I didn't think of a way to stall him.
+I could've pretended like he was wrong, but there was this lingering feeling in my gut that he would've known regardless if I was willing to admit it right away or not.
 Suddenly, I recalled something—a detail that I've been clinging onto ever since what happened at that intersection.
 I doubted that bringing it up was going to make a difference, but it was worth a shot, especially if it bought me some time:

 "Who is... 'she'?"